 A Chronology of Easter Week, 32 AD

-But enough.
-I won’t go on, about what Easter means.
-Maybe next year, if I’m alive.
-But a few years back, I spent my Easter Sunday doing some research.
+Some years back, now, I spent my Easter Sunday doing some research.
 The dates never quite jibed, you see: Good Friday to Easter Sunday morning – Crucifixion to Resurrection – never added up to the three days and three nights that Jesus talked about.
 I’d heard apologists say that rabbis count the smallest part of a day as a whole day, so the few hours of Friday, all of Saturday, and some pre-dawn hours on Sunday just sort of counted as three days and three nights.
 My.
 How rabbinical.

 But there were other problems.
 If Passover was Saturday, then Sunday was the Feast of Unleavened Bread (always the day after Passover).
 No work was allowed on either of these, um, holidays, yet the women rested on Saturday, but went to tend the body on Sunday, like traifniks.
 And worse, inconsistent.
 One day they race around trying not to break the law, another, they’re acting just like the goyim.
 A problem.
 I won’t however belabor the issue.

 A Sabbath is any holy day.
 A preparation day is any day before a holy day.
 Confusion arises from the fact that there is a weekly Preparation Day and Sabbath Day – our Friday and Saturday.
 So you see there can be more than one Sabbath in a week – which to our ears sounds like there can be more than one Saturday in a week.
 Same with Preparation Day – Friday.
 There are a number of ancient texts that provide evidence about custom and chronology in this matter - the Didascalia, the Bab Talmud Sanhedrin, the Qumran texts – but I’m not presenting this as a scholarly work.